Skip to Content

 I think by now we know that South Africa has some phenomenal wine.
 With the Western Cape having a similar climate to that of southern California, the grapes grow superbly here, especially Chenin Blanc, Cabernet Franc, and their own wine called Pinotage (a cross between Pinot Noir and Cinsaut grapes).

-And if there is a great spot to check out a typical South African winery and test some delightful wine, Groot Constantia is the place.
+And if there is a great spot to check out a typical South African winery and taste some delightful wine, Groot Constantia is the place.

 Founded in 1685, it is the oldest wine-producing farm in South Africa.
 And with lovely Cape Dutch architecture, you’ll fall in love with the charms of this estate.